The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders: The MPVDM model

 This mixing angle is a free parameter of the theory, which we will set to zero in the following, corresponding to setting $\lambda_{HD} = 0$ in \Cref{eq:scalarpotential}.
 Even in the absence of explicit tree-level mixing induced by the quadratic term, the scalars can still mix at one-loop via their interactions with fermions.
 The consequences of this loop-induced mixing, which can also affect Higgs-related observables, are beyond the scope of this analysis and will be addressed in future work.

 In the gauge boson sector, the tree-level masses of the $SU(2)_D$ vectors read

 where $V_D\equiv V^0_{D\pm}$ and $V^\prime\equiv V^0_{D0}$, following the notation of~\cite{Belyaev:2022shr,Belyaev:2022zjx}.
 At loop level, the mass degeneracy is broken by the kinetic mixing of $\gamma$-$Z$-$V^\prime$ states, and by the different corrections to the masses of $V^\prime$ and $V_D$ due to the different particles circulating in the loops.
-The mass difference between $V_D$ and $V^\prime$ due to the one-loop mass correction is given by
+The one-loop mass splitting between $V_D$ and $V^\prime$ is given by

+The derivation of the analogous expression can be found in~\cite{Belyaev:2022shr}, where it was obtained for the top-quark portal.
+In the present muon-portal case, the mass splitting differs by an overall factor of $1/3$, which arises from the absence of the quark colour factor.
 This radiative mass splitting between the $V_D$ and $V^{\prime}$ bosons plays a very important role in the determination of DM relic density and DM indirect detection rates. \\

 From the determination of the spectrum of the model, it is now clear that the only possible DM candidate of the model is the $\Z_2$-odd gauge boson $V_D$, as it is the only particle which is electrically (and colour) neutral.
 This also implies that consistency with the cosmological observations requires $m_{\mu_D}>m_{V_D}$.
-In the following we will always do the identification $m_{\mathrm{DM}}\equiv m_{V_D}$ even when it is not explicitly mentioned.\\
+In the following, $m_{\mathrm{DM}}$ and $m_{V_D}$ are used interchangeably, depending on the context, with $m_{\mathrm{DM}} \equiv m_{V_D}$.

 The number of independent parameters of the model is fixed by the experimental observables, including the masses of the muon and Higgs boson.
 In general, there are six free parameters for MPVDM: $g_D,m_{V_D}, m_{H_D}, m_{\mu^\prime}, m_{\mu_D},$ $ \sin\theta_S$.
 However, since we focus only on the effects of the fermionic portal, we neglect the quartic term in the scalar potential at tree level by setting $\sin\theta_S =0$.
 This makes the parameter space under study five-parametric: